Mario Craver

 Mario Leon Craver (born January 9, 2006) is an American college football wide receiver for the Texas A&M Aggies.
 He previously played for the Mississippi State Bulldogs.

-High school career
+Early life

 Craver attended Clay-Chalkville High School in Clay, Alabama.
 As a sophomore, he recorded 46 receptions for 937 yards, and 10 touchdowns.
 A four-star recruit, Craver committed to play college football at Mississippi State University over offers from Alabama, Auburn, and Ole Miss.

 College career

 Mississippi State

 In Craver's collegiate debut against Eastern Kentucky, he hauled in a 54-yard touchdown pass.
 Against Texas A&M, he recorded five receptions for 42 yards and a touchdown, before exiting the game early with an injury.
 Craver finished his freshman season hauling in 17 receptions for 368 yards and three touchdowns.
 On December 9, 2024, Craver announced that he would enter the transfer portal.

 Texas A&M

 On December 17, 2024, Craver announced that he would be committing to Texas A&M University.